Corrections to Conformal Charge at BKT Transitions

+Note that the value $R = 3/16$ might asymptotically grow to a larger value, though this is not clear from the relatively small system sizes I study next.

-In this section, we present numerical investigations that confirm the universal, analytical derivation in the prior section.
-Because the analytical corrections to c are universal at all finite-size BKT phase transitions, we choose a convenient model and method.
+\textit{Numerical Study} In this section, I present numerical investigations that confirm the universal, analytical derivation in the prior section.
+Because the analytical corrections to c are universal at all finite-size BKT phase transitions, I choose a convenient model and method.
 That is, we extract c from entanglement entropy in the antiferromagnetic Heisenberg model in one spatial dimension with the DMRG method applied to periodic boundary conditions.

 The antiferromagnetic Heisenberg model can be thought of as the BKT transition separating a disordered critical phase from a gapped ordered phase at the isotropic point, $\Delta = 1$, in the spin-1/2 XXZ model: